Percy Jackson: An Age Gone By

 Zoe, studied her, before complying, "My Lady."
 She bowed and walked into her tent.

 Artemis watched her lieutenant walk briskly into the tent, snapping the flap back as soon as she had entered.
 Alone in the clearing, Artemis allowed herself to relax, at last free from any scrutiny.

-There was the unexpected hoot of a nearby owl, and Artemis cocked her head to the sound, instantly recognizing her intrusive half-sister Athena.
-But she made no appearance, and Artemis, after waiting for a couple more minutes, realized the owl was either wild or a confirmation that Athena had heard her explanation to the hunters.
+There was the unexpected hoot of a nearby owl, and Artemis cocked her head to the sound.
+Even if she couldn't sense her intrusive half-sister Athena, the owl was a dead giveaway.
+But the Goddess of Wisdom made no appearance and Artemis, after waiting for a couple more minutes. realized that Athena had honored her word, and was merely observing her explanation to the hunters.

-It exhausted her, mentally, which was a foreign feeling to have.
+As the hunt settled, Artemis felt a spike of mental fatigue wash over her, which was a foreign feeling to have.
 But as she felt the weariness creep through her mind, she felt that warmth of resolution that thoughts of him drew out.
-Thinking of their first encounter again, she strolled to the center tent, and absent-mindedly pushed the flap aside.
+Thinking of their first encounter again, she strolled to the center tent, and absent mindedly pushed the flap aside.
 Her antler room was dominated by a massive bear rug and several tapestries and light wooden chairs.
 But she paid these no heed.

 Walking over the bear rug with her bare feet, she treaded into her bedchamber, a simple room with a cot, nightstand, and armor rack for her bow and arrows.
 These, she deposited on the stand, before turning to her cot.
 Underneath it lay a long and semi-narrow chest, locked tightly with a magically enchanted mechanism.